asanso/soundcalc/README.md

 - [OpenVM](reports/openvm.md)
 - [Airbender](reports/airbender.md)

+We support the following polynomial commitment schemes:
+- FRI
+- WHIR

 We support the following security regimes (see below for explanation of regimes):
 - Unique Decoding Regime (UDR)
 - Johnson Bound Regime (JBR)

+We support the following lookup protocols:
+- LogUp

 ## Background on Security Regimes